-- Water production, water level, and water quality information from the Appropriator Parties. - Water production and water level information from the Overlying Parties. - Water level and water quality data from the City of Beaumont, collected by the city as part of their Maximum Benefit and Monitoring Program. - Ground surface elevations from periodic surveys conducted to determine whether ground subsidence may be occurring as a result of over pumping from the basin.
+- Water level and water quality data from the City of Beaumont, collected by the city as part of their Maximum Benefit and Monitoring Program. - Ground surface elevations from periodic surveys conducted to determine whether ground subsidence may be occurring as a result of over pumping from the basin.